On Minimal generating sets of splitting field, Cluster towers and Multiple transitivity of Galois groups: Introduction

 Suppose for an irreducible polynomial $f$ of degree $n$ the Galois group is $\mathfrak S_n$.
 It means every permutation of its roots gives rise to an automorphism of the splitting field.
 In other words knowing an automorphism at a subset of roots does not determine the automorphism fully.
 In this case we can say loosely that there is no interrelationship among the roots of $f$.
 When the Galois group is not the whole of $\mathfrak S_n$, it implicitly says there is a relationship among the roots.
 For example if the field generated by a certain subset of roots of $f$ contains some other roots then it is clear that Galois group is a proper subgroup of $\mathfrak S_n$.
 A famous result of Galois says that for a prime degree polynomial, the splitting field is generated by two roots when the Galois group is solvable (Refer to $\S$ 68 in \cite{edwards1984galois}).
 In this paper we want to understand how big or how small the subset of roots be so that it generates the splitting field.

 We are not interested in writing the splitting field $K_f$ as $K(\beta)$ for some primitive element $\beta\in K_f$.
 Our interest is writing this as $K_f=K(\beta_1, \beta_2, \dots, \beta_m)$ where $\{\beta_i\}_{i=1}^m$ is a subset of the roots of $f$ in $\bar{K}$.
 Such a subset is called a generating set of the splitting field of the polynomial.
 In this context it is therefore natural to study the subset of roots of $f$ belonging to the field generated by a single specific root of $f$.

 Inspired from the work of Perlis in \cite{perlis2004roots}, such subsets were defined as root clusters by the second author and Krithika in their recent work in \cite{krithika2023root}.
 So clusters form equivalence classes for the obvious equivalence relation among the roots of $f$.

 The second author and Krithika also introduced the concept of cluster towers in \cite{krithika2023root}.
 In that work, they had posed a question about degree sequence of cluster tower being independent of the ordering of representatives of clusters of roots.
-This was answered by the first author and Bhagwat in their recent work on root clusters in \cite{bhagwat2024clustermagnificationrootcapacity} by constructing a counterexample.
+This was answered by the first author and Bhagwat in their recent work on root clusters in \cite{Bhagwat_2025} by constructing a counterexample.

 By a minimal generating set we mean a generating set for which no proper subset is a generating set.
 In this article, we prove some basic properties of minimal generating set of the splitting field.
 We then go on to establish Theorem \ref{equivalence} which connects the concepts of minimal generating sets and cluster towers and which aids in reformulating results on minimal generating sets as results on cluster towers.
+The notion of minimal cluster tower is also introduced.